M. Provisions, contingent liabilities and contingent assets

 (a) Information relating to the composition and mandate of the Nomination and Remuneration Committee:

-The Nomination and Remuneration Committee (NRC) of the Board is the main body overseeing remuneration.
-As on March 31, 2024, the NRC had six members of which five are Independent Directors.
-The functions of the Committee include formulating criteria to determine independence of directors, identifying persons for appointment as directors on the Board of the Bank, devising a policy on board diversity, formulating criteria for evaluation of performance of the Board, its Committees and individual directors, recommending remuneration of senior management personnel, administering, monitoring and formulating detailed terms and conditions of the Employees' Stock Option Scheme of the Bank, recommending to the Board policy on succession planning for the Board and senior management and overseeing and reviewing the succession plans from time to time.
+The Nomination and Remuneration Committee of the Board ("NRC”) is the main body overseeing remuneration of the Directors, Key Managerial Personnel ("KMPs”), and Senior Management Personnel ("SMPs”) of the Bank.
+As on March 31, 2025, the NRC had four (4) members of which three (3) are Independent Directors.
+The functions of the Committee include formulating criteria to determine independence of Directors, identifying persons for appointment as Directors on the Board of the Bank, devising a Policy on Board Diversity, formulating criteria for evaluation of the performance of the Board, its Committees and individual Directors, recommending remuneration of KMPs and SMPs, administering, monitoring and formulating detailed terms and conditions of the Employees' Stock Option Scheme of the Bank, recommending to the Board Policy on Succession Planning for the Board and senior management and overseeing and reviewing the succession plans from time to time.

 3. Mr. Arun Diaz, Independent Director